studioENESS/Advatek_Manager/README.md

     gdb ./advatek_assistor
 `
-> To use the WiFi for internet make sure you set the Wired connection to `Only use connection for resources on it's network`
+> Adaptor selection is not working properly on the Raspberry yet.
+Turn WiFi off. :ok_hand: